P6rguVyrst/100-days-of-code/log.md

 **Thoughts**: ~3 hours of sleep, productive day at work, coding challenge and the night's still young.
 After just reading about tox, It sounds like something I might want to use for CD.

+### Day 53: January 27, 2018

+**Today's Progress**: days += 1

+**Thoughts**: Went to gym and ran out of time to code :( On my way to company "christmas party" grabbed my copy of Dan Bader's "Python Tricks" from the post office.

+### Day 54: January 28, 2018

+**Today's Progress**: Started reading Dan bader's "Python Tricks".
+Finished first 2 chapters so far.

+**Thoughts**: Went to gym and ran out of time to code :( Went to post office to get my copy of Dan Bader's "Python Tricks".